 Market Match is offered at farmers’ markets and other direct marketing outlets statewide through a robust network of partner organizations called the California Market Match Consortium (CMMC).
-In 2022, this group includes over 58 farmers’ market operators and community-based organizations, in 39 counties across the state.
+In 2023, this group includes over 50 farmers’ market operators and community-based organizations across the state.

 Agricultural Institute of Marin promotes a viable food system, educates the public about the benefits of buying fresh and locally grown food, and brings farmers and communities together.